-Meeting basic human needs while preserving Earth’s vital systems will require innovation from the local to global scales.
-To work effectively toward this end, leaders will need to work collaboratively with highly diverse groups to:
+Meeting basic human needs while preserving Earth’s vital systems requires innovation from the local to global scales.
+To work effectively toward this end, leaders need to work collaboratively with highly diverse groups to:

 - create strategic visions and new paradigms for environmental problem-solving;

 - catalyze action and bridge communities and disciplines;

 - change patterns of behavior, processes, and key decision systems; and

 Scientific research provides knowledge that is needed for innovations and breakthroughs for sustainability.
 The Leopold Leadership Program provides outstanding academic researchers with the skills, approaches, and theoretical frameworks for translating their knowledge to action and for catalyzing change to address the world’s most pressing sustainability challenges.
 It seeks to prepare faculty to:

 - Engage in learning new skills and approaches for working collaboratively with partners to communicate and integrate science into practice, making a strong, positive impact on decision-making;